com-480-data-visualization/MAP/README.md

 *Figure 7: Mean departure delay by scheduled hour.*

-Additionally, we observe seasonal variations in flight delays (Figure 8).
-They tend to peak in June/July which aligns with the vacation season.
+Additionally, we observe seasonal patterns in flight delays (Figure 8).
+They tend to peak in June/July which aligns with the vacation time.
 The lowest occurs in September, possibly due to lower travel demand directly after the holidays and the semester start.

 ![Figure 8: Average Departure Delay by Month](eda-fig8.png)

 *Figure 8: Average departure delay by month.*

 ### Related work